-John was now a college man and received his degrees would have been a major
+John was now a college man would have been a major

-accomplishment within the Harvard family.
+accomplishment for the Harvard family.
 John received his bachelor's degree

-from Emmanuel in 1632 and his masterís degree in 1635.
+from Emmanuel in 1632 and his master's degree in 1635.
 At the time, Emmanuel was the primary

 John may also have met Nathaniel Eaton, the disastrous first head of what would

 later become Harvard College.
 Eaton was a student at nearby Trinity College at